Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 __General form (k-variable stratification)__

-Given a dataset with _k_ variables not satisfying the PH assumption and _p_ variables that satisfy the PH assumption, we perform the stratification as following:
+Given a dataset with _k_ variables not satisfying the PH assumption and _p_ variables that satisfy the PH assumption, we perform the stratification as follows:
 - Forming categories of time-dependent variables.
 - Forming combinations of the categories driven in the previous step.
 - Each combination is a strata.